 Merlin Digital Magic, Inc. is a Delaware corporation founded in early 2019.
-Merlin’s headquarters and leadership team are in Denver Colorado.
-We also maintain a growing development team in Coimbatore India.
+Merlin’s headquarters and leadership team are in Denver Colorado and other parts of the United States and Australia.
+We also maintain a large development team in Coimbatore India.

-Our team consists primarily of senior developers, QC professionals and operations support, Most of us have been working together for more than a decade.
-We have added and are adding additional senior design, development and QA professionals, recruiting them from other major technology companies
+Our team consists primarily of senior developers, QC professionals and operations support, Many of us have been working together for the past two decades.
+We are adding a variety of design, development and QA professionals along with sales, project management, consulting and support.

 Merlin was founded by John Tredennick, one of the recognized pioneers in e-discovery and legal process workflow.
 John spent the first twenty years of his career as a trial lawyer and partner of a national law firm.
 In 2000, he spun out an award-winning technology division of the law firm, forming Catalyst Repository Systems, Inc. In 2005, he and a group of investors purchased Catalyst from the law firm.